-- The notice of the annual general meeting of shareholders - The Management Information Circular - Instructions on how to ensure your shares are voted at the Meeting
+- The notice of the annual general meeting of shareholders - The Management Information Circular - · Instructions on how to ensure your shares are voted at the Meeting

-Shareholders are invited to attend the annual general meeting (the "Meeting") of the shareholders of Canaccord Capital Inc. (the "Company") on August 2, 2007.
-At the Meeting, management will report on the Company's performance in the financial year ended March 31, 2007 ("fiscal 2007") and the Company's plans for the coming fiscal year.
+Shareholders are invited to attend the annual general meeting (the "Meeting") of the shareholders of Canaccord Capital Inc. (the "Company") on August 8, 2008.
+At the Meeting, management will report on the Company's performance in the financial year ended March 31, 2008 ("fiscal 2008") and the Company's plans for the coming fiscal year.

-The Meeting will deal with the presentation of financial results, the election of directors, the appointment of auditors and the approval of security based compensation arrangements.
+The Meeting will deal with the presentation of financial results, the election of directors and the appointment of auditors.